Cryomundus/hdest-ace-bootleg/README.md

 - Various optimizations.
 More to come as more bottlenecks are spotted.
 - Various modding support:
 	- Pressing* can now be called from weapon context such as Tick overrides on the weapon itself rather than being locked to states;
-	- Radsuits can be used by NPCs now;
+	- Radsuits can be used by NPCs;
+	- A_Immolate can check sight;
 - Various bugfixes:
 	- Fixed extremely rare desync that happens if one player has CRLF line endings while the other has only LF;
 	- Fixed damage factors not being taken into account for the purpose of bodydamage, rendering the entire concept of damage factors pointless;